taichoup/dnd5e-webapp/README.md

     - choose shape of battleground (rectangle, natural, circle)
     - choose terrain type
 - use https://animista.net/ to add fancy animations?
+- model the contentEditable fields in the battle table after the input in https://globster.xyz

 ### Popups